-- ♦ Increases or decreases in the net position of the JPA over time are indications of whether its financial position is improving or deteriorating, respectively.
-The net position of the JPA increased by \$159,521 during the year, mainly due to the County providing additional resources for the dispatch contract and out of area transportation to the Bay Area.
-The County provided \$60,000 for the dispatch contract, \$320,000 for ambulance purchases and the JPA negotiated an increase on July 1, 2017 out of area transportation component of the contract service payments from the County from \$1,000 per month to \$20,000 per month to compensate the JPA for these additional costs. - ♦ Additional non-financial factors such as condition of vehicles and changes to the property tax base of the JPA need to be considered in assessing the overall health of the JPA.
+- Increases or decreases in the net position of the JPA over time are indications of whether its financial position is improving or deteriorating, respectively.
+The net position of the JPA increased by \$43,689 during the year, mainly due to the changes in revenues and expenses described previously. - Additional non-financial factors such as condition of vehicles and changes to the property tax base of the JPA need to be considered in assessing the overall health of the JPA.
 The JPA serves semi-rural and wilderness areas, putting a lot of miles on the vehicles.
 The JPA has a replacement plan for ambulances based on mileage.
 The current replacement plan calls for one ambulance to be replaced or remounted approximately every two years.
-The JPA has needed to replace vehicles at a faster pace than this plan in the past two fiscal years.
+The JPA has needed to replace vehicles at a faster pace than this plan in previous fiscal years.
+However, a provision in the new contract is expected to reduce the number of miles driven each year significantly.